Cash, Cards, & Currency Abroad

 Overpacking.

-Travel punishes disorganization financially very quickly.
+Travel punishes disorganization surprisingly quickly.

-I Learned Pretty Fast To Never Rely On One Form Of Payment
+Never Depend On One Form Of Payment

 Cards get frozen.